Be on the forefront of cutting-edge computer and information technology research with an applied technology degree from Rogers State University.

 - Industry-connected faculty.
 Thanks to RSU’s small applied technology classes, you’ll have many chances to work closely with published faculty who bring their years of research and professional experience into the classroom.
 They’ll prepare you for the reality of working with computers and technology in the twenty-first century.

-Bachelor of Technology in Applied Technology Curriculum and Course Highlights
+Bachelor’s in Applied Technology Degree Curriculum and Course Highlights

 Applied Technology Option❖:

-The Applied Technology❖ option is designed to provide educational opportunities for individuals who possess an Associate in Applied Science degree or equivalent military experience and need additional education in order to perform job requirements or to advance their professional careers.
+Our applied technology option is designed for students who have an Associate in Applied Science degree or equivalent military experience and need additional education to advance their careers.
+View the roadmap for the applied technology option.
 View Roadmap